 That night we ate at the Copper Dog Pub, which wasn’t really a pub.
 But it was a lovely restaurant and we both gobbled up our smoked haddock risotto.

-Speyside Whiskey Tour – Day 4
+Whiskey Tour – Day 4

 The next day, we said goodbye to Craigellachie and returned to Aberlour where we enjoyed a coffee and visited the Aberlour distillery.
 We also stopped in at the Walker’s Shortbread Factory shop.
 Christmas wouldn’t be the same without Walker’s shortbread in its red tartan packaging.

-Under a sunny sky, we followed a rail trail for 20 kilometres.
-It was easy walking, but I find 20 kilometres on a rail trail a bit tedious.
+Under a sunny sky, we followed a rail trail for 20 km.
+It was easy walking, but I find 20 km on a rail trail a bit tedious.
 Nonetheless, it was a pretty route, which followed the River Spey for much of the way.
 We ventured down to the river bank and enjoyed what is a very fast-moving and picturesque river.
 We could imagine travelling it by canoe or kayak, and indeed, there are such trips.

 Fly-fishing on the Spey